Tyler Hoechlin

 Tyler Lee Hoechlin (/ˈhɛklɪn/; born September 11, 1987) is an American actor.
-He initially earned recognition for starring as Michael Sullivan Jr. in the 2002 film Road to Perdition.
-In television, Hoechlin starred as Martin Brewer on 7th Heaven from 2003 to 2007, and also became known for portraying Derek Hale on Teen Wolf (2011–2014; 2017), Superman in the CW's Supergirl (2016–2019) and Superman & Lois (2021–2024), and for voicing Sephiroth in the Final Fantasy VII Remake franchise.
+He initially earned recognition for starring as Michael Sullivan Jr. in the 2002 film Road to Perdition, for which he was nominated for the Critics' Choice Movie Award for Best Young Performer.
+In television, Hoechlin starred as Martin Brewer on 7th Heaven from 2003 to 2007, and also became known for portraying Derek Hale on Teen Wolf (2011–2014; 2017), Clark Kent / Superman in the CW's Supergirl (2016–2019) and Superman & Lois (2021–2024), and for voicing Sephiroth in the Final Fantasy VII Remake franchise.

 Early life

 Hoechlin was born in Corona, California, on September 11, 1987, to Lori and Don Hoechlin.
 He has described his family's ethnic background as "Native American, German, Irish, and some others".
 Hoechlin has two brothers and an older sister.
 He graduated from Santiago High School in 2006.

 Career

 Baseball

 Hoechlin began playing baseball at the age of seven and continued throughout high school, playing in the Area Code Games in 2004 and 2005.
 He earned a baseball scholarship to Arizona State University, where he played infield; his team made it to the College World Series in Omaha, Nebraska.
 In 2008, after a year at Arizona State, he transferred to the University of California, Irvine, where he was second baseman for the UC Irvine Anteaters.
 He also played summer collegiate wood-bat baseball with the Battle Creek Bombers of the Northwoods League.

 At first, Hoechlin aimed for a career in baseball, prioritizing it over his acting opportunities, which led him to turn down offers for auditions and meetings (including one with director Francis Ford Coppola), and to decline the role of Emmett Cullen in the Twilight films.
 However, during his junior year in college, he pulled his hamstring, limiting his ability to play and practice.
 As a result, he participated in more acting auditions, and eventually, on the advice of his coach, made the decision to pursue acting full-time.